NHERI-SimCenter/WE-UQ/Examples/weuq-0012/README.rst

    UQ tab

 2. In the GI tab, set **# Stories** 25 as our dataset is for a 25-story building.
-Multiply the building scaling factor 200 by the model dimensions (0.5m x 0.3m x 0.6m; this information should be imported in "Wind Force Time History File" at the EVT tab as shown in the previous section) and specify the full-scale building dimension at **Height, Width, and Depth**, which respectively are 100, 60, and 120.
+Multiply the building scaling factor 200 by the model dimensions (0.5m x 0.3m x 0.6m; this information should be imported into "Wind Force Time History File" at the EVT tab as shown in the previous section) and specify the full-scale building dimension at **Height, Width, and Depth**, which respectively are 100, 60, and 120.
 Define the **Force and Length Units** of Newtons and Meters.

 .. figure:: figures/we12_GI.png